Myfyriwr ymchwil, Ysgol y Gyfraith a Gwleidyddiaeth

 Research specialisms: Nationalism, national identity, language policy, linguistic theory, conservatism.

-This project begins with a detailed study of the philosophical themes present in the works of the Welsh philosopher and political campaigner J. R. Jones, as well as their philosophical influences e.g. Wittgenstein, Fichte, and Herder.
-This is to enable the broader theoretical relevance of these influences to be made more explicit, and to enable Jones’ work to be placed within a more comprehensive framework than is currently available.
-The chapters are structured on the basis of these philosophical themes, which are then developed further and more specifically in order to engage with certain debates in the current literature on the topics.
-The chapters’ themes vary from the cultural and intellectual significance of language to the history of Welsh nationalism.
+This project begins with a background study of the philosophical themes present in the works of the Welsh philosopher and political campaigner J. R. Jones.
+The chapters are structured on the basis of these themes, which are then developed in greater detail in order to engage with the pertinent current debates on the topics.
+The chapters’ themes are: linguistic relativity; ethnosymbolism; conservatism; and the institutional embodiment of Welsh national identity.

 I currently teach on the BA Philosophy and Politics programmes.
 I undertake tutoring and assessment on: